-Expats considering working in Libya will almost certainly be pigeon-holed into employment by one of the hydrocarbon monstrosities that dominate the economy.
+Expats considering working in Libya will almost certainly be pigeon-holed into employment by one of the hydrocarbon companies that dominate the economy.

-In a country where 97 percent of export earnings are attributed to the country’s oil resources, foreigners may find working opportunities in Libya of varying description and degree, but employers/sponsors will most likely be concentrated in sectors that seek to satisfy energy consumption.
+In a country where the majority of export earnings are attributed to the country’s oil resources, foreigners may find working opportunities in Libya of varying description and degree.
+However, employers and sponsors will most likely be concentrated in sectors that seek to satisfy energy consumption.

-Construction is another main sector of employment in Libya, and supports projects commissioned by the Organisation for the Development of Administrative Centres and other arms of government, such as the Ministry of Housing and the Ministry of Infrastructure.
+Construction is another main sector of employment in Libya.
+This industry supports projects commissioned by the Organisation for the Development of Administrative Centres and other arms of government, such as the Ministry of Housing and the Ministry of Infrastructure.
 Other important industries including mining, agriculture, and tourism.